 We are concerned by this approach to ratemaking for the A-10 class and remind PG&E that they are ordered to propose rates for the A-10 class in its next GRC Phase II proceeding that more closely hew to cost-causation than the rates approved in this decision.
-PG&E must demonstrate in their ultimate rate proposal for A-10 customers in their next GRC Phase II proceeding (whether through settlement or litigated position), that the interests of A-10 customers
+PG&E should take every effort in developing the ultimate rate proposal for A-10 customers in their next GRC Phase II proceeding (whether through settlement or litigated position) to ensure that the interests of A-10 customers were represented in an arms-length fashion.
+While we appreciate that PG&E ultimately cannot control how or whether affected A-10 customers and interest groups will participate in the next rate case, we find it misleading to include this rate as part of an MLLP settlement absent more active participation from a settling party that clearly represents the interests of A-10 customers.